holographxyz/holograph-protocol/README.md

 #### HolographBridge.sol

-This contract is contains the code is responsible for the all the bridge out and bridge in logic required to enable bridging.
+This contract contains the code responsible for all the bridge-out and bridge-in logic required to enable bridging.
 Bridge is a universal smart contract that functions as the primary entry and exit point for any _Holographed_ tokens to and from all supported blockchains.
 Bridge validates and ensures integrity and standard enforcement for every Bridge-In and Bridge-Out request.
 Additionally, Bridge implements a universal standard for sending tokens across blockchains by abstracting away complexities into sub-modules that remove the burden of management for developers.
 This allows for simple one-click/one-transaction native gas token payment-based interactions for all bridge requests.

 #### HolographOperator.sol